Open Channel Flow Calculator

 Using our open channel flow calculator

-You can use our open channel flow calculator to find the water flow rate for custom-sized channel designs and for the most economic cross-sections.
-When using the custom design option in the design field, you may enter your desired values for the channel dimensions.
-The calculator will then tell you the cross-sectional area of the water flow as well as the channel's wetted perimeter, its hydraulic radius, mass flow rate, and volumetric flow rate.
+You can use our open channel flow calculator to find the water flow rate for custom-sized channel designs and the most economic cross-sections.
+You may enter your desired values for the channel dimensions when using the custom design option in the design field.
+The calculator will then tell you the cross-sectional area of the water flow, the channel's wetted perimeter, its hydraulic radius, mass flow rate, and volumetric flow rate.